top of page

 • Secure connectivity is provided to other internal or 3rd party services

-• Services are typically deployed in “containers” that provide a high level of predictability and assurance
+• Services are typically deployed in “containers” that offer a high level of predictability and assurance

 • Services scale up and down in response to actual demand, providing consistent performance and minimum cost